 Should we trust automation?
 Can automation cause harm to individuals and to society?
 Can individuals apply automation to harm other individuals?
-The answers are yes: hence, ethical issues are deeply associated with automation.
+The answers are ves: hence, ethical issues are deeply associated with automation.
 The purpose of this chapter is to provide some ethical background and guidance to automation professionals and students.
 Governmental action and economic factors are increasingly resulting in more global interactions and competition for jobs requiring lower-end skills as well as those that are higher-end endeavors such as research.
 Moreover, as the Internet continually eliminates geographic boundaries, the concept of doing business within a single country is giving way to companies and organizations focusing on serving and competing in international frameworks and a global marketplace.
-Coupled with the superfluous nature of an Internet-driven social culture, the globally-distributed digitalization of work, services and products, and the reorganization of work processes across many organizations have resulted in ethically challenging questions that are not just economically, or socially sensitive, but also highly culturally sensitive.
+Coupled with the superfluous nature of an Internet-driver social culture, the globally-distributed digitalization of work, services and products, and the reorganization of work processes across many organizations have resulted in ethically challenging questions that are not just economically, or socially sensitive, but also highly culturally sensitive.
 Like the shifting of commodity manufacturing jobs in the late 1900s, standardization of information technology and engineering jobs have also accelerated the prospect of services and jobs more easily moved across the globe, thereby driving a need for innovation in design, and in the creation of higher-skill jobs.
-In this chapter, we review the fundamental concepts of ethics as it relates to automation, and then focus on the impacts of automation and their significance in both education and research.
+In this chapter, we review the fundamental concepts of ethics as it relates to automation, and then focus on the impacts of automation and their significance in both education and research

 47.1 Background 810

-47.2 What Is Ethics, and How Is It Related to Automation?
+47.2 What is Ethics, and How is it Related

+to Automation?
 810

-47.3 Dimensions of Ethics.
+47.3 Dimensions of Ethics 811

-47.3.1 Automation Security
+47.3.1 Automation Security 813

+47.3.2 Ethics Case Studies 814

 47.4 Ethical Analysis and Evaluation Steps

 47.4.1 Ethics Principles

-47.4.2 Codes of Ethics
+47.4.2 Codes of Ethics 817

-47.5 Ethics and STEM Education 817
+47.5 Ethics and STEM Education 47.5.1 Preparing the Future Workforce 817

-and Service-Force 818
+and Service-Force 47.5.2 Integrating Social Responsibility 818

-and Sensitivity Into Education 818
+and Sensitivity into Education 818

 47.5.3 Dilemma-Based Learning 819

-47.5.4 Model-Based Approach to Teaching Ethics and Automation (Learning) 820
+47.5.4 Model-Based Approach to Teaching

+Ethics and Automation (Learning) 820

-47.6 Ethics and Research
+47.6 Ethics and Research 822

-47.6.1 Internet-Based Research 822
+47.6.1 Internet-Based Research 47.6.2 More on Research Ethics 822

 and User Privacy Issues 823

-47.7 Challenges and Emerging Trends
+47.7 Challenges and Emerging Trends 825

-47.7.1 Trends and Challenges 825
+47.7.1 Trends and Challenges

 47.8 Additional Online Resources 826

-47.A Appendix: Code of Ethics Example
+47.A Appendix: Code of Ethics Example 827

-47.A.1 General Moral Imperatives 47.A.2 More Specific Professional 827
+47.A.1 General Moral Imperatives 827

+47.A.2 More Specific Professional

 Responsibilities 829

-47.A.3 Organizational Leadership Imperatives 920
+47.A.3 Organizational Leadership

+Imperatives

 47.A.4 Compliance with the Code 831

 Refe rences 831